mozilla-b2g/fxos-certsuite/README.rst

 the x).
 Finally, launch *Settings* again, and navigate to *Developer*, then select *ADB only* in *Remote Debugging*.

+Once this is done, go to Settings->Display and set the 'Screen Timeout' to 'never'.
+You need this because adb will not work when the device is locked.

 Quick Setup and Usage
 =====================